Coachella 2023

-Coachella 2023 was a music festival that took place over two weekends in mid-April 2023.
-The 22nd Coachella Valley Music and Arts Festival, Coachella 2023 was held at the Empire Polo Club in Indio, California.
-The festival was headlined by Puerto Rican rapper Bad Bunny, South Korean girl group Blackpink, American singer Frank Ocean, and American rock band Blink-182.
+Coachella 2023 was a music and arts festival that took place at the Empire Polo Club in Indio, California.
+The 22nd edition of the festival, it was held from April 14–16 and 21–23, 2023.
+It was headlined by Puerto Rican rapper Bad Bunny, South Korean girl group Blackpink, American singer Frank Ocean, and American rock band Blink-182.
 (Note: Frank Ocean was set to headline Weekend 2, before being replaced by Blink-182.)